MarynaShavlak/shopping-list-ts/README.md

 ## Technology Stack

 - **React:** Used for building the frontend of the application.
-- **styled-components:** Used for styling components in a more maintainable and scoped way.
+- **[styled-components](https://styled-components.com/):** Used for styling components in a more maintainable and scoped way.
-- **prop-types:** Used for validating the props passed to components, enhancing code robustness.
+- **[prop-types](https://github.com/developit/proptypes):** Used for validating the props passed to components, enhancing code robustness.
-- **nanoid:** Used for generating unique IDs when creating task items.
+- **[nanoid](https://github.com/ai/nanoid#readme):** Used for generating unique IDs when creating task items.
 - **Local Storage:** Utilized to save tasks and their state after a page reload.
    - **Custom Local Storage Hook:** Created a custom hook to abstract the interaction with local storage, enhancing code modularity and reusability.

+## Design

+The design for this project can be viewed on Figma.
+[Click here to view the design](https://figma.com/file/H6LBTWa4xb1Lf9obFLqN8M/Todo-List-UI-(Community)?node-id=0%3A1&mode=dev).

 ## Getting Started
 To run the project locally, follow these steps: